ardafazla/ardafazla.github.io/_pages/about.md

 My research primarily centers on **machine learning, deep learning, optimization and online learning**.
 Specifically, I am interested in modeling and prediction of time series under adversarial and nonstationary environments.
-Recognizing that real-world time series data frequently exhibit complex patterns interchanging with time, I have developed context-aware ensemble models by combining deep learning techniques with tree-based and statistical models.
+Recognizing that real-world time series frequently exhibit complex patterns interchanging with time, I have developed context-aware ensemble models by combining deep learning techniques with tree-based and statistical models.
 I have mainly focused on joint optimization techniques, including combination of state-space models, constrained multi-objective optimization through minimizing specific loss-functions, and joint training of multiple models by harnessing the power of correlation